 To this day, we host the unique function of the "Government Chemist", providing expert opinion, based on independent chemical and bioanalytical measurement, to help avoid or resolve disputes pertaining to food and agriculture, and we give advice to Government and the wider community dependent on analytical science.

 The Laboratory of the Government Chemist was privatised in 1996 and renamed LGC.
 Today, we are owned by funds affiliated with Cinven, Astorg and ADIA.

-Since privatisation, we have significantly expanded our activities.
+Since privatisation, we have significantly expanded our activities including into the supplement testing lab and supplement certification industry.
 Employee numbers have risen from 270 in 1996 to over 3,800 in 2020, as we have grown organically and through multiple acquisitions.